GSA/digitalgov.gov/content/posts/2019/04/2019-04-08-introducing-uswds-2.md

 {{< img src="uswds-2-illio-built-to-grow-alt" >}}

-## Built to Grow
+## Built to Grow, Designed to Adapt

 ### A stable foundation for the future

-USWDS 2.0 is built to grow.
+USWDS 2.0 is built to grow and designed to adapt.
 It exists to help teams build new things and explore new solutions — to be more useful to any federal website and to adapt to new problems and new insights.
 Our new release is the foundation for the future of the design system and a way to maintain predictable, reliable coherence in an ever-changing world of new technology and evolving expectations.
 We can’t wait to see what you build with it.

 - No new components, but all new components
 - Consistent, predictable BEM naming